 [Related: 7 Easy Ways to Support Your Partner’s Career]

-Maybe your S.O. shows support by being understanding when you have to travel frequently for work, or pulling a little extra weight on household duties when you have to stay late at the office.
-That’s easier said than done—but apps like SimplyUs and Couple allow you to share calendars and to-do lists with your partner, which might make it easier for him or her to keep tabs on how they can help you out.
+Showing support to your significant other isn’t always easy, especially if you have to travel for work frequently or stay late at the office.
+However, apps like SimplyUs and Couple allow you to share calendars and to-do lists with your partner, which might make it easier for him or her to keep tabs on how they can help you out.

-If you like the job you have in your current city, brainstorm ways you can continue working for the company if you were to move.
-Does the company have an office in the city you could potentially be moving to?
-If so, you might be able to relocate, too.
-Or, if working from home is something you’d be comfortable with, both Weeks and Meier say it’s a good idea to talk to your boss about the possibility of telecommuting, and maybe only traveling back to the office for really important events or projects.
-But if you haven’t been with the company long enough to have that bargaining power, or if those options aren’t possible in your line of work, you might have to recognize that moving means starting a job search in a new city.
-If that is the case, don’t be afraid to try freelancing sites like Upwork and Guru while you look for your next full-time gig—you’ll make some money and it will probably motivate you to keep your skills fresh while in between jobs.
+If you’re content with your current job, consider ways to stay employed by the company if you move.
+Does the company have a branch in the city to which you might relocate?
+If so, it’s possible that they’d let you switch offices.
+If you’re more comfortable working from home, it might be a good idea to talk to your boss about the possibility of telecommuting and only traveling back into the office for very important events or projects.
+However, if you haven’t been with the company for a long enough duration to have that bargaining power, or if those options aren’t available in your field of work, you might need to accept that moving means starting a new job search in an unfamiliar city.
+There is no shame in looking for freelance work on sites like Upwork or Guru when you are unemployed.
+In fact, it might even motivate you to keep your skills sharp while you look for your next full-time gig.

 And don’t forget about Local Levo!
-We’ve got offline communities in 30+ cities around the world, and they’re a great place to meet new people and connect with likeminded members.
-(They might even be willing to share their favorite coffee shop or brunch spot!)
+With offline communities in 30+ cities around the world, they’re a great place to meet new people and connect with like-minded members.
+(You might even be able to find your new favorite coffee shop or brunch spot!)